 BATTERY MANAGEMENT SYSTEM -Batteries in a long series string can get out of sync with each other.
 This system gives one the ability to look at each battery voltage.

-2017 NEW Battery Management System to take the Place of the Mini BMS.
+Battery Management System to take the Place of the Mini BMS.

 As you know, we in this industry lost a major player when the Mini BMS SUPPLIER went out of business.